Skip to content

 • Can the EHR developer charge for value-added services through an “app store” for the non-certified portion of such APIs?

-ONC Response: The fees conditions at 45 CFR 170.404(a)(3) all relate to fees administered by Certified API Developers for certified API technology.
+ASTP Response: The fees conditions at 45 CFR 170.404(a)(3) all relate to fees administered by Certified API Developers for certified API technology.
 According to 45 CFR 170.404(c), certified API technology “means the capabilities of Health IT Modules that are certified to any of the API-focused certification criteria adopted in § 170.315(g)(7) through (10).”
 The certification criteria in the ONC Health IT Certification Program include the minimum technical requirements Health IT Modules must support; health IT developers are not prohibited from exceeding the certification requirements included in the API-focused certification criteria at 45 CFR 170.315(g)(7) through (10).

 According to 45 CFR 170.404(a)(3)(iv), “A Certified API Developer is permitted to charge fees to an API User for value-added services related to certified API technology, so long as such services are not necessary to efficiently and effectively develop and deploy production-ready software that interacts with certified API technology.”
 Additionally, we clarified in the 21st Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Program Final Rule (ONC Cures Act Final Rule) that “To the degree that a health IT developer administers an “app store” and offers value-added services associated with certified API technology, the Condition of Certification covers its practices related to certified API technology only.
 Conversely, this Condition of Certification would not apply to any practices that do not involve certified API technology.
 However, health IT developers would need to be mindful of any applicable information blocking rules that may apply to their app store practices given applicable facts and circumstances” (85 FR 25760).